Selecting Data

 .to[List] // DBIO[List[CityWithCountry]]

-.readOnly(conn) // IO[List[CityWithCountry]]
+.readOnly(connector) // IO[List[CityWithCountry]]

 .unsafeRunSync() // List[CityWithCountry]